-\looseness=-1 At the core of many divergent search algorithms lies a hand-designed \gls{bs}.
-The need to hand-design this space poses strong limitations for the application of these methods to various problems in which it is not clear what are the factors important for the exploration.
+\looseness=-1 At the core of many divergent search algorithms lies a hand-designed \glsfirst{bs}.
+The need to hand-design this space poses strong limitations for the application of these methods to various problems in which the factors important for the exploration are not clear.
 To overcome this problem, many approaches that use representation learning methods to learn a low-dimensional representation of the behavior of the policy have been recently proposed \citep{paolo2020unsupervised, cully2019autonomous, Liapis2013Delenox}.

 \looseness=-1 \cite{cully2019autonomous} uses the learned low-dimensional representation to describe the behavior of the policy and select in which cell of the MAP-Elites grid the policy itself belongs.
-At the same time, \gls{taxons} \citep{paolo2020unsupervised} selects the policies not only based on the novelty calculated through the learned low-dimensional representation, but also on the reconstruction error of the \gls{ae} through a metric called \emph{surprise}.
+At the same time, \gls{taxons} \citep{paolo2020unsupervised} selects the policies not only based on the novelty calculated through the learned low-dimensional representation but also on the reconstruction error of the \gls{ae} through a metric called \emph{surprise} \citep{gaier2019quality}.
 The idea behind this is that the higher the reconstruction error, the less often a behavior has been seen, thus the more novel it is.
-This is similar to the approaches introduced by \cite{burda2018exploration} and \cite{salehi2021br}. \gls{name} uses \gls{taxons} to learn the low-dimensional representation of the behavior of a policy during the exploration phase, thus removing the need to hand-design the \gls{bs}.
-At the same time, rather than selecting the policies according to only one of the two metrics, novelty or surprise, as done by \gls{taxons}, it uses the NSGA-II \gls{moo} approach \citep{deb2002fast} to combine both objectives and select the most innovative policies.
+This is similar to the approaches introduced by \cite{burda2018exploration} and \cite{salehi2021br}. \gls{name} uses \gls{taxons} to learn the low-dimensional representation of the behavior of a policy during the exploration phase, thus removing the need to hand-design \gls{bs}.
+At the same time, rather than selecting the policies according to only one of the two metrics, novelty or surprise, as done by \gls{taxons}, it uses the NSGA-II \gls{moo} approach \citep{deb2002fast} to combine both objectives and select the policies at each generation.